 Embarrassing Urinary Leaking in Doberman Goldie Struggles with Incontinence I have a beautiful 9-year-old Doberman Pinscher named Goldie.
 Goldie has been suffering from incontinence (urinary leaking) since she was spayed 8 years ago.
 Goldie would leak all over the...

-Hypertrophic OsteoDystrophy, or HOD Trouble in Dogs HOD in dogs: HOD is the abbreviation for Hypertrophic Osteodystrophy, which is just one of several developmental orthopedic diseases or issues affecting dogs in our modern times, which is likely not an issue...
+Hypertrophic Osteodystrophy, or HOD Trouble in Dogs HOD in Dogs HOD is the abbreviation for Hypertrophic Osteodystrophy.
+It is just one of several developmental orthopedic diseases or issues affecting dogs in our modern times that are subject to man-made diets.
+HOD...

 Sweet Chihuahua Struggles with Pneumonia Abby, A Sweet Chihuahua with Pneumonia Challenges I purchased Abby while she was sick with a respiratory illness (dog pneumonia).
 She had been on antibiotics since late December.
 I took her to my vet, and she was given up to...